tim-field/wordpress-dispatcher/README.md

 # WordPress Dispatcher

-Easily add URL endpoints in WordPress.
-Map a url to a callback.
+Easily add custom URL endpoints in WordPress.
+Map a url to a function.

 ##Example